Quantum Fisher information of fermionic cavity modes in an accelerated motion: Quantum Fisher Information for two-mode states

 where Rob's field mode has evolved as discussed before.
 It is worth noticing that to the order $h^2$, the QFI of the bipartite cavities system remains invariant even after the evolution of field mode in Rob's cavity.
 In contrast to QFI, the entanglement of the maximally entangled bipartite system $\bigl(\theta=\frac{\pi}{4}$ in Eq.~$(\ref{eq:DensityMat_Finalized})\bigr)$ was found to have periodic degradation under the same evolution process \cite{PhysRevD.85.025012}.
-The periodic degradation of the entanglement can be avoided by fine tuning the duration of inertial and non-inertial segments of Rob's cavity motion.
-However, no such fine tuning is needed in case of QFI with respect to the weight parameter $\theta$.
-Furthermore the invariance of $\mathcal{F}_\theta$ through the inertial and non-inertial segments of motion is highly nontrivial as for an arbitrary single-qubit state, Zhong et al. \cite{PhysRevA.87.022337} have indicated that $\mathcal{F}_\theta$ remains unchanged only through phase-damping channel.
-The QFI with respect to parameter $\theta$ for scalar and Dirac field modes, which are not confined to the cavities, under Unruh-Hawking effect \cite{Yao2014}, yields the same result as that in our case.
+These results show that the entanglement degradation of the maximally entangled state does not cause any loss in the precision of the estimate of the parameter $\theta$ in the perturbative regime to the order $h^2$.
+Furthermore, the invariance of $\mathcal{F}_\theta$ through the inertial and non-inertial segments of motion is highly nontrivial as for an arbitrary single qubit state, Zhong et al. \cite{PhysRevA.87.022337} have indicated that $\mathcal{F}_\theta$ remains unchanged only through phase-damping channel.
+The QFI with respect to parameter $\theta$ for scalar and Dirac field modes, which are not confined to the cavities, under Unruh-Hawking effect \cite{Yao2014}, yields the same result as computed in our case.
+It is also important to note that to compute the QFI, and in turn the Cramer-Rao bound, the process of inertial and non-inertial motion is repeated many times and there is a possibility that the perturbation in the motion may go beyond the control of the observer.
+In order to circumvent this situation, we can resort to the unitarity of the perturbed Bogoliubov transformation up to the second order perturbation.
+The unitarity of the perturbed Bogoliubov transformation ensures the positive definiteness of the evolved density matrix ($\rho\ge0$) and its normalization ($\textup{Tr}\rho=1$).
+Therefore, in each run, we can consider the evolved state for the evaluation of the QFI if it satisfies the density matrix definition up to the second order perturbation and discard it otherwise.